Play and Pragmatism in Energy Futures

 FILMS and live q&A

 Swiss artists Christina Hemauer and Roman Keller will discuss their projects that bring energy histories into the present moment.
 Ahead of the program, participants will be granted access to Hemauer and Keller’s films Sun of 1913 and A Road Not Taken.
 All will be encouraged to watch both films, read provided essays and submit questions for the artists in advance of the public program.
 The presentation will be followed by a Q & A moderated by PPEH Artists-in-Residents Kristen Neville Taylor and Ricky Yanas.
-Films available for viewing here through March 4.
+Event recording here.

 FEBRUARY 25, 4pm